allwefantasy/BYZER-RETRIEVAL/README.md

 ```

 If this script fails, The `PATH` is not correct, and you need to check the `PATH` again.
-You may miss some key path e.g. `/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin` in the `PATH`.
+You may miss some key paths e.g. `/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin` in the `PATH`.

 ## Usage (high-level Python API)